Markus Gabriel

 Markus Gabriel (/de/; born 6 April 1980) is a German philosopher and author at the University of Bonn.
 In addition to his more specialized work, he has also written popular books about philosophical issues.

 Career

-Gabriel was educated in philosophy and Ancient Greek in Germany.
+Gabriel was educated in philosophy, Philology, and German studies.
 After completing his doctorate and habilitation at Heidelberg University, he held a faculty position at New School for Social Research.
-He then came to the University of Bonn, where he holds the chair for Epistemology, Modern and Contemporary Philosophy, and is Director of the International Centre for Philosophy.
+He then joined the faculty at the University of Bonn, where he holds the chair for Epistemology, Modern and Contemporary Philosophy, and is Director of the International Centre for Philosophy.
 Gabriel has also been a visiting professor at University of California, Berkeley.
 From 2022 to 2024, he worked (together with Anna Katsman) as academic director at The New Institute in Hamburg.